spack/spack-tutorial/tutorial_environments.rst

 listed under "installed packages" are present because they were needed as dependencies.
 So, these are the roots of the packages' dependency graph.

-The "<package> is already installed" messages above are generated because we already installed these packages in previous steps of the tutorial, and we don't have to rebuild them to put them in an environment.

 ^^^^^^^^^^^^^^^^^^^^^
 Using packages
 ^^^^^^^^^^^^^^^^^^^^^